Handpicked Books: Scotland

 Norman MacCaig

 A collection of poems from Norman MacCaig, one of Scotland’s best loved poets.
-MacCaig wrote marvellously spare and ambivalent poetry about place– and no other place shaped his poetry more than Assynt in Sutherland.
+MacCaig wrote wonderfully spare and ambivalent poetry about place– and no other place shaped his poetry more than Assynt in Sutherland.

 Bothy: In Search of Simple Shelter